engsep/DEDALUS/README.md

 ## .env file

 A strong focus in the Open ICT Platform design and development has been given to security.
-All credentials and sensitive information about the configuration of the stack are included in a classic **`.env`** file not included in the repository.
-A sample **`.env.template`** file (not directly usable) was included to help writing it from scratch with your own configuration.
-An encrypted **`.env.enc`** file was included for a default configuration as well, which needs a password that may be provided on request.
-Please contact [alessandro.rossi@eng.it].
+All credentials and sensitive information about the configuration of the stack are included in a classic `.env` file not included in the repository.
+A sample `.env.template` file (not directly usable) was included to help writing it from scratch with your own configuration.
+An encrypted `.env.enc` file was included for a default configuration as well, which needs a password.
+Please contact alessandro.rossi@eng.it for access requests.

 ## HTTPS and dynamic DNS